Suor/funcy/docs/objects.rst

                 return list(self.phones.filter(confirmed=True, public=True))

+.. decorator:: cached_readonly

+    Creates a read-only property caching its result.
+Same as :func:`cached_property` but protected against rewrites.

 .. decorator:: monkey(cls_or_module, name=None)

     Monkey-patches class or module by adding decorated function or property to it named ``name`` or the same as decorated function.
 Saves overwritten method to ``original`` attribute of decorated function for a kind of inheritance::